thegisdev/leaflet-pgrouting-geoserver/README.md

-# Finding the shortest Distance in a road network with PgRouting + Geoserver + Leaflet JS
+# Finding the shortest path in a road network with PgRouting + Geoserver + Leaflet JS

 This repository contains the accompaning code and writeup for this [Youtube tutorial series](https://www.youtube.com/watch?v=6gfdQmFkVmE&list=PLaOYwKHOUv7Z2KyZNTXhLhwYm-XeEs34H) I did on creating a routing web app with pgRouting together with Geoserver and Leaflet JS.